 The family of six became a family of four: Louise Thérèse and her husband Joseph with their two daughters Josephe-Angelique and Marie-Thérèse.

 The family somehow survived the rest of the winter.
 Spring arrived, and by the following autumn, Louise Thérèse was pregnant again.
 The birth of her second son, also named Joseph, cheered the family up in time for St. Patrick’s Day, 1785.

 The couple had three more daughters and another son after that.
 All four children were born as the trees around them began displaying fall colours.
 Marie-Catherine was born on November 22, 1786; Charlotte came on October 4, 1788; Guillaume was born on September 22, 1792 and Marie-Victoire arrived on October 19, 1794.

 The church did a census the following year, in 1795.
 It showed the rest of the family living on St. Georges Street in Faubourg St. Jean, the lower town of Quebec City.
-Joseph was a carpenter and their building was one of only a few on that street without a number.
-By then, three of the children–Josephe-Angelique, Marie-Therese and their second son Joseph–could receive communion with their father.
+Joseph worked as a carpenter.
+His shop probably formed part of the family home because the building on Georges Street in Quebec City had no number.

 The census shows that three of the children–Josephe-Angelique, Marie-Therese and Joseph–received communion with their father.